10 hours after surgery I saw clear as crystal for the first time in 41 years...It was life-altering – Dan Z., Visian ICL patient

 A biocompatible lens, placed inside your eye, that never needs to be removed or cleaned.

-In a simple outpatient procedure, Dr. Maloney will insert the tiny lens into place either behind the iris, or colored part of your eye, or on top of the iris, behind the cornea, depending on which type of lens will give you the best vision.
+In a simple outpatient procedure, one of our doctors will insert the tiny lens into place either behind the iris, or colored part of your eye, or on top of the iris, behind the cornea, depending on which type of lens will give you the best vision.
 You won’t feel the lens in your eye, and it will stay comfortably in place, without any need for anchoring.
 Once the lens has been placed, you probably won’t be able to see it; only your eye doctor will be able to find it, using special equipment.

-The surgery used to implant the lens is simple and painless: after completely numbing the eye, Dr. Maloney makes a tiny incision about 3mm long, just large enough to insert the ICL, a small, foldable, injectable lens.
+The surgery used to implant the lens is simple and painless: after completely numbing the eye, your doctor makes a tiny incision about 3mm long, just large enough to insert the ICL, a small, foldable, injectable lens.
 Your eye heals rapidly.
 The result is excellent quality of vision – improved to 20/20 or better.
-Because implantation of the ICL does not require any structural alteration of the eye, Dr. Maloney finds that the results are predictable and very stable.
+Because implantation of the ICL does not require any structural alteration of the eye, we find that the results are predictable and very stable.

 The ICL is both safe and comfortable.